-In case you are really interested to find out as much as possible about the interesting life of William Shakespeare, then you might want to visit the Schoolroom & Guildhall – the very place where he studied and was educated to become the renowned playwright he is known as today!
+If you are really interested in finding out as much as possible about the fascinating life of William Shakespeare, then you might want to visit the Schoolroom & Guildhall – the very place where he studied and was educated to become the renowned playwright he is known as today!

 During the tour, you will find out stories about the life of Shakespeare as a young boy and you will be able to sit in the exact same room where he studied.
 This is also a great thing to do with your children, as they might appreciate the piece of history they will be immersed in, the wall paintings and the Tudor lesson with Master Thomas Jenkins!

 WORKING HOURS: From 11 AM to 5 PM every day.

 |🤩 Range of activities: